Sanjeev Raja: Controversies

-Early Life
+Early life

-Sanjeev was born 1st February 1961 in Wazirganj,Budaun District.
+Sanjeev was born 1 February 1961 in Wazirganj,Budaun District.
 He was a Post Graduate.
-He was a alumnus of Varshney College, Aligarh.
+He was an alumnus of Varshney College, Aligarh.

 Started politics as a student leader.
 It was a political journey of 40 years.
 He played a role in the Ram Janmabhoomi movement.
 He went to jail in the Rorawar incident.
 He became the city MLA for the first time by defeating the SP candidate in the 2017 assembly elections.
 Due to his conviction in the 1999 assault case, the BJP fielded his wife Mukta Raja in the 2022 election, which she won.

 Death

-He passed away at the age of 62 on 11th February 2023 in Aligarh due to a heart attack and Brain Haemorrhage.
+He died at the age of 62 on 11 February 2023 in Aligarh due to a heart attack and Brain Haemorrhage.
 Late on Friday, his health suddenly deteriorated at his residence at Yusufganj (Barhadwari).
 From here, he was taken to Malkhan Singh District Hospital Aligarh, where doctors declared him as dead.